anandaworldwide/ananda-library-chatbot/.remember/memory/self.md

 **Files Modified**: `web/src/hooks/useChatHistory.ts` - updated message limit calculation and pagination logic.

 **Result**: Chat sidebar now shows 20 conversations by default before showing the "Load More Conversations" button.

+### 23. Star Functionality API Response Format Mismatch

+**Issue**: Starred conversations showed a blank list despite backend returning data.
+The `fetchStarredConversations` function expected a response object with `chats`, `hasMore`, and `nextCursor` properties, but the `/api/chats` endpoint returns a simple array of `ChatHistoryItem` objects.

+**Root Cause**: The `fetchStarredConversations` function was trying to access `data.chats` when `data` was actually the array itself, resulting in `undefined` and empty starred conversations list.

+**Solution**: Updated `fetchStarredConversations` to:

+- Handle the correct API response format (direct array instead of object with `chats` property)
+- Implement the same conversation grouping logic as `fetchConversations`
+- Use proper pagination parameter (`startAfter` instead of `cursor`)
+- Apply the same timestamp handling and sorting logic

+**Pattern**: When reusing API endpoints for different purposes, ensure the response handling logic matches the actual API response format, not assumptions about the format.

+**Files Modified**: `web/src/hooks/useChatHistory.ts` - completely rewrote `fetchStarredConversations` function to match API response format and implement proper conversation grouping.